simonberner/simonberner/README.md

 ![image](https://github.com/simonberner/simonberner/blob/master/dino.gif)

+### Hi there 👋

-Hi!
-I am Simon, a Software Development Engineer in Test (SDET) by 🔆 and an iOS Developer at 🌙 I also teach some stuff like Git and Pair(Programming) 🧑‍🤝‍🧑
+- 🏢 I’m currently working as Software Development Engineer in Test (SDET) by 🔆 = ᠋🙃 I teach funny stuff like Pair Programming and Git
+- 📱 I'm a self-thaugth iOS Developer at 🌙 which is very enthusiastic about Mobile in general
+- 🍏 I build Mobile Apps with Swift, SwiftUI, UIKit and other "Kits"
+- 🌱 I work Day by day on personal projects to improve my software development skills
+- 📚 Technologies that I am studing: Xcode, Swift Language, SwiftUI, UIKIt, Core Data, Design Patterns and much more

 Thanks for stopping by and having a look at my work here! 😄